Repetitive Strain Injury Stretching

 Wrist Flexors & Extensors3 sets of 10 seconds each for both flexors and extensors

 1. Extend your arm with your palm facing down.
-Gently bend your wrist towards you (radial deviation) and hold for 10 seconds.
-Repeat on the other side.
+With a gentle motion, bend your wrist toward you (radial deviation) for about 10 seconds.
+Then switch sides and repeat the stretch.

 2. Extend your arm with your palm facing up.
 Gently bend your wrist away from you (ulnar deviation) and hold for 10 seconds.
 Repeat on the other side.

-1. Interlace your fingers and gently pull your palms apart, creating a “tent” with your fingers.
-Hold for 10 seconds.
+1. Interlace your fingers and gently pull your palms apart, forming a “tent” with your fingers.
+Keep them in that position for about 10 seconds.

-2. Extend your fingers and spread them wide apart.
-Hold for 10 seconds.
+2. Extend your fingers and spread them wide apart for about 10 seconds.

 1. Make a fist and squeeze tightly for 5 seconds.
 Relax for 5 seconds.
 Repeat 10 times.